scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 # OpenSim Changes (IScriptModuleComms)

-I have modified the IScriptModuleComms interface to return more information about the origin of registered script constants.
+I have modified the **IScriptModuleComms** interface to return more information about the origin of registered script constants.

-The 'ScriptModuleCommsModule' implementation has been updated to support this new interface.
+The **ScriptModuleCommsModule** implementation has been updated to support this new interface.

-IScriptModuleComms.GetConstants() has been modified as so:
+**IScriptModuleComms.GetConstants()** has been modified as so:

 ```C#